hebcal/hebcal-es6/README.md

 To add candle-lighting options, set `options.candlelighting=true` and set `options.location` to an instance of `Location`.
-By default, candle lighting time is 18 minutes before sundown (40 minutes for Jerusalem) and Havdalah is calculated according to Tzeit Hakochavim - Nightfall (the point when 3 small stars are observable in the night time sky with the naked eye).
+By default, candle lighting time is 18 minutes before sundown (40 minutes for Jerusalem, 30 minutes for Haifa and Zikhron Ya'akov) and Havdalah is calculated according to Tzeit Hakochavim - Nightfall (the point when 3 small stars are observable in the night time sky with the naked eye).
 The default Havdalah option (Tzeit Hakochavim) is calculated when the sun is 8.5° below the horizon.